-A back-up is only as good as the back-up software.
+A backup is only as good as the backup software.
 It is the software that ensures the right files are backed up and can be restored.
-For small- and medium-sized firms with limited IT knowledge, only well-known brand back-up software should be considered.
-As a general rule, use the software recommended by your firm's external support company, since that company will be responsible for its maintenance and support.
+For SMPs with limited IT knowledge, only well-known brand backup software should be considered.
+As a general rule, use the software recommended by your firm's external IT technical support company, since that company will be responsible for its maintenance and support.